Auth Commands

 Examples

-Section titled “Examples”# Login with credentials via command linebb auth login -u myuser -p your-api-token
+# Login with API tokenbb auth login -u myuser -p your-api-token

-# Login using environment variablesexport BB_USERNAME=myuserexport BB_API_TOKEN=your-api-tokenbb auth loginHow It Works
+# Login using environment variables (API token)export BB_USERNAME=myuserexport BB_API_TOKEN=your-api-tokenbb auth loginHow It Works

-- The CLI stores the credentials securely in your config file
+- The CLI stores the credentials in your config file

 - The CLI verifies the credentials by fetching your user information